 A journey down the Waccamaw River would not be complete without a stop in the historical river town of Conway, SC.
 Horry County Museum Director, Walter Hill, will give an overview of history along this stretch of the Waccamaw River.
 The presentation will focus on the historical and cultural significance of the Waccamaw River in Horry County, SC.
 Learn how the Waccamaw River was utilized by Native Americans and colonists for transportation, food and industry and how it shaped settlement of communities.
 Click here to view the recording!

 A journey down the Waccamaw River includes many areas of land protection and conservation.
 Panelists from the Waccamaw National Wildlife Refuge, Pee Dee Land Trust, and South Carolina Department of Natural Resources will discuss the role of conservation on the Waccamaw River.
 They will describe the variety of conserved land areas along the Waccamaw, explain the roles of different organizations/agencies, and highlight the special features of these places and the work being done there.
-Click here to register now!
+Click here to view the recording!

 A journey down the Waccamaw Watershed ends at Winyah Bay, where five rivers join the ocean.
 Throughout history, Winyah Bay has also been a place for human communities to come together.
 This panel discussion will describe opportunities to connect with the local history, culture, businesses, and community around Georgetown, SC and Winyah Bay.
 Speakers from local museums and business organizations will describe their role in the community, followed by discussion and Q&A. Join us to find your Winyah Bay connection!
-Click here to register now!
+Click here view the recording!

 All seminars will be recorded and made available on our YouTube page.